Coffee Cup Solutions

 We expect the same high standards from all of our contractors, suppliers and other business partners, and as part of our contracting processes, in the coming year we will include specific prohibitions against the use of forced, compulsory or trafficked labour, or anyone held in slavery or servitude, whether adults or children, and we expect that our suppliers will hold their own suppliers to the same high standards.

--The Company has overall responsibility for ensuring this policy complies with our legal and ethical obligations, and that all those under our control comply with it.
+-The Company has overall responsibility for ensuring The Modern Slavery Act complies with our legal and ethical obligations, and that all those under our control comply with it.

--The Company has primary and day-to-day responsibility for implementing this policy, monitoring its use and effectiveness, dealing with any queries about it, and auditing internal control systems and procedures to ensure they are effective in countering modern slavery.
+-The Company has primary and day-to-day responsibility for implementing this The Modern Slavery Act, monitoring its use and effectiveness, dealing with any queries about it, and auditing internal control systems and procedures to ensure they are effective in countering modern slavery.

--Management at all levels are responsible for ensuring those reporting to them understand and comply with this policy and are given adequate and regular training on it and the issue of modern slavery in supply chains.
+-Management at all levels are responsible for ensuring those reporting to them understand and comply with The Modern Slavery Act and are given adequate and regular training on it and the issue of modern slavery in supply chains.

--You are invited to comment on this policy and suggest ways in which it might be improved.
+-You are invited to comment on this document and suggest ways in which it might be improved.
 Comments, suggestions and queries are encouraged and should be addressed to the Managing Director.

 -The prevention, detection and reporting of modern slavery in any part of our business or supply chains is the responsibility of all those working for us or under our control.
-You are required to avoid any activity that might lead to, or suggest, a breach of this policy.
-You must notify your line manager OR a company Director as soon as possible if you believe or suspect that a conflict with this policy has occurred or may occur in the future.
+You are required to avoid any activity that might lead to, or suggest, a breach of the Modern Slavery Act.
+You must notify your line manager OR a company Director as soon as possible if you believe or suspect that a conflict with The Modern Slavery Act has occurred or may occur in the future.

 -You are encouraged to raise concerns about any issue or suspicion of modern slavery in any parts of our business or supply chains of any supplier tier at the earliest possible stage.
-If you believe or suspect a breach of this policy has occurred or that it may occur, you must notify your line manager or company Director.
+If you believe or suspect a breach of The Modern Slavery Act has occurred or that it may occur, you must notify your line manager or company Director.

 -You should note that where appropriate, and with the welfare and safety of local workers as a priority, we will give support and guidance to our suppliers to help them address coercive, abusive and exploitative work practices in their own business and supply chains.